AbhiPawar5/Machine-Learning/README.md

     Goal : Generate rules using Apriori algorithm

     Results : Few rules are generated indication X item can be bought with item Y.

+3) Loan Approval Prediction using Machine Learning:
+    Supporting Dataset : train_u6lujuX_CVtuZ9i.csv and test_Y3wMUE5_7gLdaTN.csv

+    Description : This dataset has 614 rows and 13 coloumns(including target) with attributes like gender,applicant income,
+    marriage status and credit history and so on.

+    Goal : Predict whether loan can be approved or not based on features mentioned in dataset and test model on test set

+    Results : Cross validation accuracy of 82% is achieved and open to all for further improvement.

+4) Predict Malignancy in Breast Cancer:
+    Supporting Dataset : train_u6lujuX_CVtuZ9i.csv and test_Y3wMUE5_7gLdaTN.csv

+    Description : This dataset has 614 rows and 13 coloumns(including target) with attributes like gender,applicant income,
+    marriage status and credit history and so on.

+    Goal : Predict whether loan can be approved or not based on features mentioned in dataset and test model on test set

+    Results : Cross validation accuracy of 82% is achieved and open to all for further improvement.